-Master data is the lifeblood of your enterprise.
+Master data is the lifeblood of your enterprise, including data such as:

 - Business units

-Why Use a Graph Database for Master Data Management?
+Why Use Graph Technology for Master Data Management?

 These data connections and relationships in your master datasets are essential to competitive advantage as business analytics evolve.
 The good news is that graph databases are ideal for modeling, storing and querying the hierarchies, metadata and connections in your master data.

-With graph databases, your master data is much easier to model, costing you fewer resources (modelers, architects, DBAs and developers) than building a relational solution.
-In addition, with a graph database, you don’t have to migrate all of your master data into a single location.
+With graph databases, your master data is much easier to model and costs fewer resources (modelers, architects, DBAs and developers) than building a relational solution.
+In addition, you don’t have to migrate all of your master data into a single location.
 Graph relationships easily connect your siloed data between CRM systems, inventory systems, accounting and point-of-sale systems to provide a consistent vision of your enterprise data.

 The best data-driven business decisions aren’t based on stale information silos.
 Instead, you need real-time master data with information about data relationships.

-Graph databases are built from the ground up to support data relationships.
-With more efficient modeling and querying, organizing your master data in a graph yields relevant answers faster and with more flexibility than ever before.
+Graph databases are built from the ground up to support these relationships.
+With more efficient modeling and querying, organizing your master data in a graph yields relevant answers faster and more flexibly than ever before.